 In addition to the impossibility of perfect souls I also disagree with the idea that a soul can be delivered a final and eternal judgement based on a single finite life lived.
 A judgement that is meant to punish the wicked and reward the righteous?
 Such black and white reasoning lacks proportion and compassion in a World of infinite colors and complexity.
 For what purpose would punishing the wicked for all eternity serve?
 Even if punishment was an effective deterrence to others, which it is not, it does nothing to change the love in one’s heart.
 It abandons such souls as lost causes in the faint hope of deterring others.
 Such abandonment would represent a limit to the love and mercy of The Greatest Love.
 And yet Their love is limitless.
 The Greatest Love will never abandon any soul, but nor will They offer eternal paradise to any whose love can continue to grow.
 The offer of such a perfect eternity runs contrary to our finitely imperfect souls.
 It runs contrary to everything I learned, experienced, and felt during the messages and visions I received from The Greatest Love.

 There is no separate reality in the heavens for the righteous and the wicked.
 There is no separation of Heaven from Hell in the heavens.
 Heaven is not some supernatural fortress within which lies all nature of pleasure and paradise.
-If Heaven was meant to be populated by only the virtuous what would be the catalyst that spurs those virtuous souls residing within its walls to elevate their love higher?
+If Heaven was meant to be populated by only the virtuous what would be the catalyst that spurs those virtuous souls residing within its walls to elevate their love even higher?
 Neither is Heaven a reward for a life well-lived, nor a final destination that can be reached.

 Instead Heaven is an ideal which we must strive for right here on Earth.
 A guiding star that The Greatest Love illuminates for all of us.
 Their judgements in the heavens serving as a beacon to draw us nearer to it.
 Heaven at an individual level would represent a mortal life that strives to reduce the pain and the suffering in the World wherever it is found.
 It is a life that does not allow one’s own interests to blind it to other peoples.
 It is a life filled with only unbounded love of many different origins.
 And whenever and wherever such a life comes into being Heaven will emerge for it.